-The new coalition government of Fianna Fail, Fine Gael and the Greens have now agreed to “Amend the gender ground in equality legislation, to ensure that someone discriminated against on the basis of their gender identity is able to avail of this legislation.” (p.77) (See Programme embedded in article)
+The new coalition government of Fianna Fail, Fine Gael and the Greens have now agreed to “Amend the gender ground in equality legislation, to ensure that someone discriminated against on the basis of their gender identity is able to avail of this legislation.”
+(See Programme for Government, p.
+77)

 The Irish Human Rights and Equality Commission(IHREC) says: